Using NVIDIA GPU work nodes in Kubernetes Engine cluster

 -

-In the Kubernetes Engine > Cluster list, select the cluster where you want to work or click the [Create cluster] button.
+Go to Kubernetes Engine > Cluster list and select a cluster or click the [Create cluster] button.

-- If you select a cluster, go to the cluster’s details page and click the Node Pool tab, then click the [Create node pool] button, enter the node pool information, and create the node pool.
+- If you clicked on a cluster, navigate to the Node pool tab in the cluster details page and click the [Create node pool] button.
+Enter the node pool information and create the node pool.

-Node Pool Type Instance Type Number of Nodes Volume(GB) GPU p2i.6xlarge 1 100 -
+Node pool type Instance type Node count Volume(GB) GPU p2i.6xlarge 1 100 -

 sudo nvidia-smi -mig 0